Compiling Arbitrary Single-Qubit Gates Via the Phase-Shifts of Microwave Pulses: Discussion

 \section{Discussion}

-Using our three-pulse scheme we can compile single-qubit gates where the gate's three real parameters are directly related to the phase shifts $\phi$ of the microwave pulses that realize the gate $Z_{-\phi} X_\sigma Z_{\phi}$.
+Using our PMW-3 scheme we can compile single-qubit gates where the gate's three real parameters are directly related to the phase shifts $\phi$ of the microwave pulses that implements the gate $X_\sigma(\phi)\equiv Z_{-\phi} X_\sigma Z_{\phi}$.
 Experimentally these phase shifts can be made extremely precise, unlike the angle of rotation $\sigma$, which \emph{a priori} needs to be calibrated for each possible value~\cite{barends2014rolling}.
-The three-pulse scheme only requires calibrating the $X_\pi$ and $X_{\pi/2}$ rotations.
-The four-pulse scheme only requires calibrating $X_{\pi/2}$, albeit at the cost of adding another pulse.
-The two-pulse scheme only requires two pulses, but requires calibrating an arbitrary $X_\sigma$ rotation.
+The PMW-3 scheme in comparison only requires calibrating the $X_\pi$ and $X_{\pi/2}$ rotations.
+The PMW-4 scheme only requires calibrating $X_{\pi/2}$, albeit at the cost of adding another pulse.
+The PMW-2 scheme only requires two pulses, but requires calibrating an arbitrary $X_\sigma$ rotation.
+We also gave virtual $R$ schemes that extended the virtual $Z$ schemes to two-qubit leaky gates.

-To evaluate our novel compilation schemes, we need to compare them to the existing alternatives.
-For phase carriers, the compilation scheme of choice is the virtual $Z$ scheme as it only involves two pulses and also maps the real parameters to phase shifts (plus an extraneous $Z$ rotation).
-For two-qubit gates that are not phase carriers, an alternative to our three-pulse scheme is the virtual $Z$ scheme plus an arbitrary $Z_\theta$ rotation~\cite{mi2021information}.
-In general, $Z_\theta$ rotations can be made very precise via fine flux tuning of the qubit frequency.
-However, how the precision compares to that of the microwave phase shift, and whether the additional $X_\pi$ rotation in the three-pulse scheme under-compensates or over-compensates for the precision difference, is something that would have to be evaluated experimentally.
-The comparison could be affected by the specific experimental setup: for example the superconducting circuit parameters and the quality of the control hardware.
+To evaluate our PMW compilation schemes, we need to compare them to the existing alternatives.
+For phase carriers (or locally equivalent), the compilation scheme of choice is the virtual $Z$($R$) scheme as it only involves two pulses.
+For two-qubit gates that are not locally equivalent to phase carriers, an alternative to our PMW-3 scheme is the virtual $Z$ scheme plus an arbitrary $Z_\theta$ rotation~\cite{mi2021information}.
+In general, $Z_\theta$ rotations can be performed via fine flux tuning of the qubit frequency.
+However, the calibration problem of $X_\sigma$ applies here as well.
+How the precision compares to that of the microwave phase shift, and whether the additional $X_\pi$ rotation in the PMW-3 scheme under-compensates or over-compensates for the precision difference, is something that would have to be evaluated experimentally.
+The comparison could be affected by the superconducting circuit parameters and the quality of the control hardware.
+Note that fixed frequency qubits by definition cannot be tuned and so cannot implement $Z$ rotations in this way.
+However, on the other hand, the fidelity of gates compiled via PMW-3 only depends the fidelity of the $X_\pi$ and $X_{\pi/2}$ gates, which can be guaranteed via careful calibration.
+Such a fidelity guarantee is difficult to obtain for uncalibrated $X$ or $Z$ rotations.